 Circulation - Home delivery revenue increased for the three months ended September 30, 2013, due to an effective rate increase of 12.1 percent, offset by a volume decline of 9.0 percent.
 Home delivery revenue decreased for the nine months ended September 30, 2013, due to a volume decline of 8.2 percent, offset by an effective rate increase of 7.6 percent.
-Single copy paid print circulation decreased for the three and nine months ended September 30, 2013, due to a volume decline of 10.4 percent and 12.4 percent, respectively, offset by an effective rate increase of 2.8 percent and 3.7 percent, respectively.
+Single copy paid print circulation decreased for the three and nine months ended September 30, 2013, due to a volume decline of 9.0 percent.
+Single copy paid print circulation decreased for the three and nine months ended September 30, 2013, due to a volume decline of 10.4 percent, respectively, offset by an effective rate increase of 2.8 percent and 3.7 percent, respectively.